rohithnafeel/ARC-Engine/README.md

 ## Project Status

-Currently in active development.
+**Currently in active development.**

-This project is part of my journey to become a game engine and graphics programmer, with the long-term goal of building high-performance game technology from the ground up.
+This project is part of my journey to become a game engine and graphics programmer, with the goal of building a game engine to make my own game using it.